 Over 25 years ago, long before agencies were talking about content or brand storytelling, Betsy Henning understood this power of story.
 And did something about it.
 She had a vision to create an environment where clients with big plans and tall challenges could accelerate their progress in partnership with an incredibly talented mix of people who knew exactly how to zero in on the sweet spot where strategy and creative intersect.

-Today, we are women-owned and independent and one of the largest agencies in the Portland metro area.
+Today, we are proud to be part of FINN Partners, a global independent marketing and communications firm, while remaining rooted in the Portland metro area.
 We’re a passionate group united toward a single purpose: to make brand communications more relevant and valuable for everyone.

 Our vision is to build an environment where everyone has a voice and they’re not afraid to use it.
 And where curiosity drives us to never stop learning.